pippinbarr/cart253/topics/variables/introducing-variables.md

 ## What is a variable?

 A variable
 - lets us use a *name* for a *value* that is a part of our program.
 - lets us *change* the value stored in it, which means our programs can change too.

-For right now let's just think of variables as storing *numbers* as that's probably the most common kind.
+For right now let's just think of variables as storing *numbers* as that's a very common use.

 Let's meet a couple of variables to understand this.